src-d/lookout-sdk/README.md

    def NotifyReviewEvent(self, request, context): def NotifyPushEvent(self, request, context):
    ```
+   - analyzer should request [a stream of](https://grpc.io/docs/tutorials/basic/python.html#response-streaming-rpc) files and UASTs from [DataService](./proto/service_data.proto#L27) that lookout exposes, by default, on `localhost:10301`
+   - analyzer has [options](./proto/service_data.proto#L61) to ask either for all files, or just the changed ones, as well as UASTs, language, full file content and/or exclude some paths: by regexp, or just all [vendored paths](https://github.com/github/linguist/blob/master/lib/linguist/vendor.yml)
+   - analyzer has to return a list of [Comment](./proto/service_analyzer.proto#L42) messages
  - start [grpc server](https://grpc.io/docs/tutorials/basic/python.html#starting-the-server) and add Analyzer instance to it

 SDK conatains a quickstart example of an Analyzer that detects language and number of functions for every file [language-analyzer.py](./language-analyzer.py):